The MAC alternative to the National Curriculum provides a vibrant and necessary alternative.

 Trust is fostered in children: trust that the education provision is truly looking to support the development of their bodies, minds and emotions; trust in their relationships with their peers and adults in their lives as they grow and develop long-lasting relationships as adults; trust that they are part of a collaborative effort to sustainably manage the environment.

-Paying attention to MAC’s nine learning priorities and teaching each with intent will produce vastly improved outcomes for the child, for society and for the environment, compared with the restrictive focus of the National Curriculum.
+- Giving intent to MAC’s nine learning priorities focuses children intent to vastly improved outcomes for the child, for society and for the environment,

 © Credit the Merged Action Curriculum